wijiler/Wiork/README.md

 # TODO

 - [x] Texture support + Sprite rendering from png
-- [ ] Pre defined meshes for simple operations
+- [X] Pre defined meshes for simple operations
+- [ ] Font rendering
 - [ ] Hot code reloading (game logic get turned into some sort of file that can be used at runtime (ex. dll) and when dll changes reload the code)
 - [ ] Camera system
 - [ ] 3d renderer + stl/obj file loading